Setting Up or Changing Student Groups

 On this graph, if some students have taken a Star Math test in the past 18 months and some have not, those who have taken the test will appear on the graph, while those who have not will be listed below it under "Insufficient data to graph."

-- If 50% or more of the students have taken at least two Star Math tests in different testing windows during the past 18 months, you will see a 2-dimensional Achievement and Growth graph.
-This graph shows both the students' Scaled Scores and their Student Growth Percentile.
-(Any students who have taken only one Star Math test in the past 18 months will be listed under "Insufficient data to graph.")
+- If 50% or more of the students have Student Growth Percentiles, you will see a 2-dimensional Achievement and Growth graph.
+To have a Student Growth Percentile, students must have taken at least two Star Math tests within different testing windows, and one of those tests must be within the last 18 months.
+The Achievement and Growth graph shows both the students' Scaled Scores and their Student Growth Percentile.
+(Any students who do not have Student Growth Percentiles will be listed under "Insufficient data to graph.")
 Move the cursor over the lower left corner of the student tiles to see their Scaled Scores and Student Growth Percentiles (the Student Growth Percentile first, then a comma, and then Scaled Score).
 You can also hover over tiles to see names that are behind other students.
 If groups are collapsed, move the cursor over the group tile to see the average scores for the group.
 The first time you use Accelerated Math 2.0 with the class, students will be grouped automatically based on their achievement and growth.
 You can change the groups if necessary (see step 5).

 On this graph, any students who have not taken at least two Star Math tests in the past 18 months (including those who have only taken one) will be listed under "Insufficient data to graph."